 The system of internal control is based on an ongoing process designed to identify and prioritise risks to the achievement of SYPTE's Business Plan and Strategies, to evaluate the likelihood of those risks materialising and the impact should they be realised.
-There are three themes within the Local Code of Governance which support good governance: The Standing Orders and Financial Regulations, the Code of Conduct and its related policies and Information Governance.
+There are three themes within the Local Code of Governance which support good governance namely the Standing Orders and Financial Regulations, the Code of Conduct and its related policies and Information Governance.

 The Standing Orders, Financial Regulations and Code of Conduct are periodically reviewed and updated to reflect recent changes to SYPTE's governance arrangements.
-The Standing Orders were last updated in January 2020.
-The most recent review of SYPTE's Financial Regulations took place informally in March 2021.
-No changes were deemed necessary, pending a further review in 2021/22 as part of the integration project when a combined set of financial regulations, including anti money laundering provisions, will be developed.
+As a result of the changes approved by MCA Board in June 2021, the Monitoring Officer was given delegated authority to amend SYPTE's Constitution accordingly.
+The most recent review of SYPTE's Financial Regulations took place in Quarter 4 of 2021/22 as part of the integration project.
+As a result of that review, a single set of Financial Regulations and Contract Procedural Rules applicable to the whole MCA group was approved by the MCA Board in June 2022.

-There have been no breaches of internal controls or case of suspected or actual fraud during 2020/21.
+There have been no breaches of internal controls or case of suspected or actual fraud during 2021/22.

-SYPTE's Policy on Anti-Fraud, Bribery & Corruption was reviewed during 2020/21, and the refreshed version of the policy was approved by the Audit & Risk Committee on 10 December 2020.
+SYPTE's Policy on Anti-Fraud, Bribery & Corruption was reviewed as part of the exercise to refresh of the Financial Regulations.
+No changes were deemed necessary to the Policy.